 To find out more information about cycling in Tauranga, please visit the Tauranga City Council Cycling Network website.

-Students are reminded not to park in private sparking space or retail parks to prevent their vehicles from being ticketed, towed or clamped.
+Students are reminded not to park in private parking space or retail parks to prevent their vehicles from being ticketed, towed or clamped.
 The visitor parks outside the 24-hour labs are strictly for visitors to the campus during business hours.
 They may be also be reserved for visitors attending after-hours events.

-There are two mobility parks at the CBD campus, located outside the Durham Lane entrance, as well as Tauranga City Council mobility parks on-street, off-street and in parking buildings.
+There are two mobility parks at the city campus, located outside the Durham Lane entrance, as well as Tauranga City Council mobility parks on-street, off-street and in parking buildings.
 Visit our Drive to Campus page for more information.

 Buses, the Kaimai Shuttle & Regional Bus Service

 Most buses transit through the bus depot on Willow Street, a short walk from campus.
 Find out more here.

 The Kaimai Shuttle is a free service for students who need to travel between regions for university matters.
 Students must register to use this service.

 The Bay of Plenty Regional Bus Service is a free daily service for students who live in the areas of Katikati, Rotorua and Whakatāne.
 To use this service, tap on with your Bee Card and make sure to carry your Student ID.

 Carpooling is a great option for travelling sustainably.
 Here is carpooling informationput together by NZTA.
 It has a couple of national carpooling services as well as links to the University of Waikato’s RideLink page.
 Spread the word, these services are most valuable when their user base increases.